-- Reliability of the computed measure score was measured as the ratio of signal to noise, and testing was modeled from 2-level hierarchical logistic regression models using Bayesian shrinkage adjustments that control for random error for both patients and hospitals. - The Committee noted that this measure is only applicable to Commission on Cancer (CoC) centers, and that the number of CoC centers is trending down.
+- Reliability of the computed measure score was measured as the ratio of signal to noise, and testing was modeled from 2-level hierarchical logistic regression models using Bayesian shrinkage adjustments that control for random error for both patients and hospitals. - The Standing Committee noted that this measure is only applicable to CoC centers, and that the number of CoC centers is trending down.
 Concerns on how this would affect reliability were mentioned. - The developer did not provide any statistical testing to assess the data quality.
 Instead, CoC performs annual caseload reviews, and cases are reviewed for coding accuracy.
-This data is submitted annually to maintain hospital accreditation. - The Committee had reservations passing this measure on validity when limited testing information was supplied.
+This data is submitted annually to maintain hospital accreditation. - During the in-person measure evaluation meeting on February 26, 2020, the Standing Committee expressed concerns with validity in that the developer did not complete empirical validity testing, which is generally required for NQF maintenance measures.
+However, some Standing Committee members agreed that the measure does have good face validity.
+As a result, the Standing Committee did not reach consensus during the February 26 meeting. - During the post-comment call on July 13, 2020, the Standing Committee reviewed and discussed the validity of the measure. - It was noted that the developer did not complete data element validity testing, which is generally required for NQF maintenance measures.
+In this case, the developer did provide results and process for the validity testing conducted and a clear rationale for why the measure continues to be valid. - The Standing Committee reviewed this information and agreed this measure has high face validity and measure specifications were consistently implemented within the registry program. - The Standing Committee voted, and this measure passed on validity.